konmik/Phlux/README.md

 of variables we can afford?
 How can we architect our apps to get most of the "minimum variables amout" principle?

-A Phlux-driven application can afford to have just two variables.
+A Phlux-driven application can afford to have just one variable.

+`AutoParcel` has a great support of the Builder pattern that allows to easily create copies of modified data structures. `Solid` allows to do the same with collections using streams.
+Java alone is not capable of applying this strategy, but with these two libraries the job can be done.

 *"But immutability comes with a price of increased garbage collection!"*